 “No,” the reaper said firmly.
 Her name was – or had been, she didn’t have an awful lot of use for it these days – Gertrude, and she was tired.
 She wished she could still drink tea.
 This was turning into the sort of night where a more technically alive person would drink tea.
 Possibly spiked tea.
 “Come on.
 Into the – err – nice box thing.”
 She pointed at a large object draped in dark cloth, sitting askew on the edge of a grave.

 The ghoulet looked at the object, then back at Gertrude.
-He gave a little coughing cry that sounded something like a cat hacking up a hairball, then dropped to all fours and took off across the graveyard.
+He gave a little coughing cry that sounded a little like a cat hacking up a hairball, then dropped to all fours and took off across the graveyard.
 His fat belly brushed the short-cropped grass as he ran, flabby limbs unpleasantly spider-like in the night.

 Gertrude pinched the scant skin of her forehead.
 “Well, damn,” she said, and sighed again.
 At least she didn’t get migraines any more.
 Because this would definitely be giving her a migraine.
 She bundled her robes into two handfuls at her waist and set off at a sprint after the ghoulet, dodging between the graves with bony, sure-footed grace.